Understanding How a Network Can Create Shared Value for All

 Why EDI and API Calls Between Parties Aren’t Cutting It

 While many organizations tried to leverage electronic data interchange (EDI) and application program interface (API) to exchange documents and/or to design a set of routines, protocols, and tools for building software applications with their trading partners, the reality is these point-to-point approaches just can’t scale to meet large numbers of trading partners.
 They are also incapable of supporting the sophisticated, multi-party workflows that are required for most routine transactions.Rudimentary EDI and API techniques are simply not set-up to support today’s multi-party environment never mind an organization’s digital transformation. - Ranjit Notani @onenetwork Click To Tweet

-Worse, these methods create massive data synchronization issues because there is no single version of the truth, especially when workflows expand beyond just two parties.
+These EDI and API “band aids” are superficial fixes for a deep problem.
+These methods create massive data synchronization issues because there is no single version of the truth, especially when workflows expand beyond just two parties.
 For instance, a simple four-party workflow is painful enough to get billing done properly as it involves participation from the hospital, a patient, attending physicians and an insurance company.
 Now, imagine the complexity when you add-in the fact that patients often have to deal with multiple doctors and hospitals; doctors have to deal with multiple insurance companies; and insurance companies have to deal with multiple hospitals, doctors and patients.

 Rudimentary EDI and API techniques are simply not set-up to support today’s multi-party environment never mind an organization’s digital transformation.
 Networks support partner connectivity and are built on a many-to-many network architecture that includes solid data governance, interoperability, enterprise system and multi-channel integration.